What is Spinal Decompression Therapy?

 Due to the stretching of scar tissue of the tissues in and around the joints, you may occasionally get an increase of pain during your decompression session, or shortly afterwards.
 This passing discomfort is common, and a sign of the table doing the work your body needs.

-What sort of success rate does Spinal Decompression Therapy have?
+What success rate does Spinal Decompression Therapy have?

 Is Spinal Decompression Therapy expensive?